-In addition, rope is easy to work with because you can lay it down horizontally or vertically without much fuss at all.
+In addition, rope is easy to work with because you can lay it horizontally or vertically without much fuss.
 You can also tie the rope into different shapes if you want, which makes this type of decor really versatile!

 Coastal Living Room Ideas